A Guide to the

 It is important to understand that in such a large wireless installation, there are some limitations to how you can use the "airspace" on campus, as compared to home, and some devices will not work in an authenticated system such as the University's.

 You may only operate wireless "client" devices on the University campus.
-Such devices include laptop and desktop computers with WiFi, smartphones that can connect to WiFi networks, some gaming consoles such as Playstation3 and Wii, tablets such a Apple iPad and Dell Streak, etc. -- any WiFi capable device with a web browser should work.
+Such devices include laptop and desktop computers with WiFi, smartphones that can connect to WiFi networks, tablets such a Apple iPad, Kindle Fire, and most Androids.

 Why can't I install my own wireless network?